Notable healthcare executives and digital health leaders invest in company

 More than 30,000 people currently have access to Peerfit’s network of boutique fitness studios in more than 30 cities.
 Over the past month, the company has expanded its territory to include New York City, Los Angeles and Portland, Oregon, with additional expansions to major markets planned over the coming months.

 In addition, the newly established partnership between Peerfit and MINDBODY (NASDAQ: MB), the leading provider of cloud-based business management software for the wellness services industry, makes it easier for fitness studios to locate and access corporate wellness programs in their communities while expanding the network of studios available to employers.

 With this bridge round, Peerfit has raised nearly $5 million since 2011.

-Peerfit is a digital platform that’s helping insurance carriers, brokers and employers redefine corporate wellness programs.
-Peerfit gives employees access to a network of premium fitness studios – offering a variety of classes that cater to all levels of fitness – using workplace wellness dollars.
-Companies only pay for employees who use Peerfit, which allows organizations to instantly upgrade their wellness programs without a premium price.
+Peerfit is the market leader in connecting employers and carriers with innovative fitness experiences.
+Through their digital platform, insurance carriers, brokers and employers can redefine their benefits programs by giving employees access to a network of fitness studios and gyms – offering a variety of classes that cater to all levels of fitness – using workplace wellness dollars.
 For more information, visit Peerfit.com.